 Date of Death | 05 December 1926 |

-Monet’s art not only provided us with some of the most iconic visual images that formed the basis of reference for Impressionism art but it also left us with insights into his daily life and the aspects that were most important to him.
-Below, you will find a list of some of the most famous Monet paintings to date.
+Monet’s art not only provided us with some of the most iconic visual images that formed the basis of reference for Impressionism art but also left us with insight into his daily life and the aspects that were most important to him.
+Below, you will find our selection of the most famous Monet paintings to date, from the painterly brushstrokes in the Houses of Parliament to the sculptural textures of the Rouen Cathedral series.

 Le Déjeuner Sur l’herbe (1865-1866)